MungaiVic/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - This script converts a number from base 10 to base 16.
 The number is stored in the environment variable `DECIMAL`

+### 15. Everyone is a proponent of strong encryption

+- This script encodes and decodes text using the ROT13 encryption.
+ASCII is assumed